 - What values are you compromising and why?

 - What distracts you from living your values?

 - Can you remove these distractors?

 Just to give you two examples:

-- Family and friends: Does spending time with certain people in your life energise or drain you?
+- Family and friends: Does spending time with certain people in your life energize or drain you?
 Do they distract you from people or activities that are far more important to you?
-As hard as it may seem, you may want to cut ties with people who just take and never give (or at least reduce the space they occupy in your life).
+As cold as it may seem, you may want to cut ties with people who just drain you (or at least reduce the time and space they occupy in your life).

 - Finances: Do you spend your money on what is truly important to you?
-You may want to ask yourself before you acquire something new, whether you really need it.
+You may want to ask yourself before you buy something new, whether it gives you value.
 If you’re not sure, you may want to sleep over it, park it for a few days and/or discuss it with a close friend (especially if it’s something that may impact your life for years to come).